intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ### Isolation configuration

 To give idea why and how to isolate tasks please take a first at simplified graph showing CPU architecture.
-In this example there is a *n* core physical CPU with *HyperThreading*.
+In this example there is a *n* core physical CPU with *HyperThreading* enabled.
 Each core has two execution threads.
-In Linux system each thread is reported as logical CPU and without knowing the CPU topology user cannot easily guess which logical CPUs are execution threads in the same core.
+In Linux system each execution thread is reported as logical CPU and without knowing the CPU topology user cannot easily guess which logical CPUs are execution threads in the same core.

 ![Cache topology](../../docs/cpu_topo.png)